Frequently asked questions by alumni:

 How to get started

-You will need to register with LSE Alumni Online to set up your alumni forwarding address.
+You will need to register with the LSE Alumni website to set up your alumni forwarding address.
 Once you have logged into your account

 , simply follow the steps listed below:

 - go to the My Public Profile page and click on the Email Forwarding block (You will not be able to see this block until you have graduated)

 - Click Edit.
 Select your LSE alumni email (e.g. firstname.lastname@example.org)

 - choose your main email account (e.g. email@example.com) to which you would like messages to be forwarded